hyperf/hyperf/docs/en/retry.md

 }
 ```

-Just make sure the file is scanned by Hyperf, you can use the `@MyRetry` annotation in the method to retry timeout errors.
+Just make sure the file is scanned by Hyperf, you can use the `#[MyRetry]` annotation in the method to retry timeout errors.

 ## default allocation

-The full annotation default properties of `@Retry` are as follows:
+The full annotation default properties of `#[Retry]` are as follows:

 ```php
 /**